survivejs/react-book/manuscript/02_developing_with_webpack.md

 # hit return a few times till you have gone through the questions
 ```

-As a result you should have `package.json`.
+As a result you should have `package.json` at your project root.
 If you are into version control, as you should, this would be a good time to set up your repository.
 You can create commits as you progress with the project.

 ## Installing webpack